Something for everyone

 New Zealand Farmyard

 Explore our lovely NZ Farmyard which is full of friendly animals including mini-horses, donkeys, pigs, emu, alpacas, cows, deer, goats and of course sheep!
 Plus many more to learn about, feed and take your selfie photos with.
-Don't miss our Animal Encounters most weekends and holidays - they're a great chance to learn more about our animals from the Sheepworld staff that care for them
+Don't miss our Animal Encounters most weekends and holidays - they're a great chance to learn more about our animals from the Sheepworld staff that care for them.

 Our special mini-farm area is designed with our younger visitors in mind, but everyone's welcome.
-After all, cuddling a rabbit or holding a duckling or other baby animal feels nice whoever you are.

 Eco Discovery Trail